JetBrains/kotlin-web-site/docs/topics/collections-overview.md

 [`MutableSet`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-mutable-set/index.html) is a `Set` with write operations from `MutableCollection`.

-The default implementation of `Set` – [`LinkedHashSet`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-linked-hash-set/index.html) –
+The default implementation of `MutableSet` – [`LinkedHashSet`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-linked-hash-set/index.html) –
 preserves the order of elements insertion.
 Hence, the functions that rely on the order, such as `first()` or `last()`, return predictable results on such sets.